benscarlson/cluc/Readme.md

 This project follows the [breezy](https://github.com/benscarlson/breezy) philosophy for building lightweight, loosely coupled, and repeatable personal scientific workflows.

+A breezy project is seperated into multiple folders that hold results, data, and code.
+They are described further below.

 # analysis

+The analysis folder contains the results of analyses and the data required to run those analyses.
+The folder contains multiple independent sessions.
+Usually a session for the main analysis in the `main` folder and multiple sessions for proof of concept and development analyses in the `poc` folder.

 ## main

-Contains the results of the core analysis
+This session contains the results of the main analysis.

 ### data

+Contains the results of the core analysis and any intermediate datasets.

 - `scenario1` - attribution results for no dispersal.
 - `scenario2` - attribution results for dispersal within ecoregion.